ruotongding/ruotongding/README.md

 ### Hi there 👋

 -🤖️An AI student at the University of Manchester
--👨‍💻Coding lover, can code with python, java, C, C++, PHP, MySQL and hope more in the future
+-👨‍💻Coding lover, can code with python, java, C, C++, PHP, MySQL a little Haskell and hope more in the future
 -📖A passionate growing programmer eager to embrace more knowledges
 -🏀Big basketball fan, if you are a Steph Curry lover then we are best friends😊